 A history of Hebrew — how it built its cultural fortress and why it has survived so long.

 How did this happen?
+How did Hebrew evolve?
+What is Hebrew’s history?
 Let’s first look at how Hebrew has evolved over the last several thousand years.

 A History of Hebrew in a Nutshell: Hebrew’s rise and fall